aoijs/website/src/content/docs/functions/min.md

 ## Example(s)

-This will return `5` since its the smallest number provided:
+This will return `5` since it's the smallest number provided:

 ```js
 client.command({